-By October 1 of every year, a letter announcing the release of the Annual Report is posted on the Trinity Today website for the campus community, and an e-mail is sent to all enrolled students, faculty, staff, and current employees.
-Hard copies of the report are available at the Campus Safety headquarters located at 76 Vernon Street, (860) 297-3333, or at the Dean of Students Office at Hamlin Hall, (860) 297-2156.
+By October 1 of every year (December 31 for 2020), a letter announcing the release of the Annual Report is posted on the Trinity Today website for the campus community, and an email is sent to all enrolled students, faculty, staff, and current employees.
+Hard copies of the report are available at the Campus Safety headquarters located at 76 Vernon Street, (860) 297-3333, or at the Dean of Community Life and Standards Office at Cook, (860) 297-2156.